 You must make your complaint within one year of the incident you are concerned about.

-In special circumstances, the Police Ombudsman can decide to investigate a complaint about something that happened more than a year before it was reported to us.
+In special circumstances, the Police Ombudsman can decide to investigate a complaint about something that happened more than a year before it was reported to them.
 This happens when the Police Ombudsman believes the complaint to be grave or exceptional.

-If you are under 18 years of age you can find out more about making a complaint by clicking here.
+You can find out more about making a complaint by clicking here.